 If this is the case, make sure your technology is working (do some test runs beforehand) and that the environment around you is what you want your interviewer to see.
 Making sure the room you are interviewing in is neat and tidy and that you are dressed appropriately is as important virtually as showing up at an office with the right attire.

-While what you wear is important, there are several other things all interviewees can do to make sure they leave the best first impression possible at interview.
+While what you wear is important, there are several other things all interviewees can do to make sure they leave the best first impression possible at the interview.

-1. Know the company and role.
+1. Know the company and the role

 This may sound like a no-brainer, but it is vital to do thorough research into the company you are meeting, and the role you are applying for.

-The more you know about a company, the better you will have to say, and a free-flowing interview is always preferable to a strained one where conversation is limited.
+The more you know about a company, the better you will have to say, and a free-flowing interview is always preferable to a strained one where the conversation is limited.

-According to Interview Focus, there are a few key points in particular worth brushing up on:
+According to Interview Focus, there are a few key points, in particular, worth brushing up on:

 - The target market and primary products/services